-What Constitutes A Quorum?
+What Constitutes A Ouorum?

 The presence at the meeting, in person or by proxy, of the holders of 40% of the total number of shares of our common stock and preferred stock outstanding on the record date will constitute a quorum, permitting the meeting to conduct its business.
-As of the record date, 18,001,681 shares of our common stock were outstanding and held by approximately 140 stockholders of record.
-As of the record date, no shares of our preferred stock was outstanding.
-Proxies received but marked as abstentions and broker non-votes will be included in the calculation of the number of shares considered to be present at the meeting for purposes of determining a quorum but will not be counted as votes cast "for" or "against" any given matter.
+As of the record date, 18,673,681 shares of our common stock were outstanding and held by approximately 130 stockholders of record.
+As of the record date, no shares of our preferred stock were outstanding.
+Proxies received but marked as abstentions and broker non-votes will be included in the calculation of the number of shares considered to be present at the meeting for purposes of determining a quorum.

-If less than 40% of outstanding shares entitled to vote are represented at the meeting, a majority of the shares present at the meeting may adjourn the meeting to another date, time or place, and notice need not be given of the new date, time or place if the new date, time or place is announced at the meeting before an adjournment is taken.
+If less than 40% of outstanding shares entitled to vote are represented at the meeting, a majority of the shares present at the meeting may adjourn the meeting to another date, time or place, and notice need not be given of the new date, time or place is announced at the meeting before an adjournment is taken.